 Talent places the tube of BAL fluid into the centrifuge, shuts lid and starts run.
 Use labeled containers whenever possible for viewer clarity.
 TEXT: BAL: bronchoalveolar lavage

-Talent places the aspirated supernatant into liquid nitrogen.
+Talent aspirates the supernatant and places the aspirated supernatant into liquid nitrogen.

 After resuspending the BAL cell pellet with 2 milliliters of cold FACS buffer, transfer the suspension into a 5 milliliter FACS tube using a 100 micron mesh filter to restrain hairs [1].